mable93wan/SwarmControlSandbox/papers/swarmControl/PublishVersion/ReadMe.txt

 ======DESCRIPTION============================================================
- Video attachment for “Stochastic Swarm Control with Global Inputs“ by Shiva Shahrokhi and Aaron Becker, at University of Houston.
+ Video attachment for “Stochastic Swarm Control with Global Inputs“ by Shiva Shahrokhi and Aaron T. Becker, at the University of Houston.

- Video shows how the mean and variance of the robots are controlled with global inputs.
-First part the mean position of the swarm writes the word “swarm” to show that the mean position is controllable.
-Second part tries to keep the variance constant by moving to the wall if it is getting bigger than desired while its mean position is also controlled.
-Finally at the third part, the block pushing experience which uses a hybrid hysteresis mean and variance control is shown.
+Micro- and nano-robots are usually controlled by “global inputs”, where all robots receive the same control inputs.
+Video shows how the mean and variance of the robot’s position are controlled with global inputs.
+First: to show that the mean position is controllable, the mean position of the swarm traces the word “swarm”.
+Second: the swarm variance is regulated by wall collisions while the mean position is also controlled.
+Last: demonstration of a block-pushing experiment, using our hybrid hysteresis mean and variance controller.

 A full resolution version is available at [http://youtu.be/tCej-9e6-4o], all code is available online at [https://github.com/aabecker/SwarmControlSandbox/blob/master/exampleControllers/BlockPushingIROS2015.html].